GuilhermeMeneghinSouza/FlappyBird_with_IA/README.md

 IA works great at v2.0, but with a few caveats:
 - Tubes are deleted after crossing birds position.
-- IAs have control much control them us about there movement, they can fly in a contant position and instantly stop flying.
-    - This is easy to fix, but will be done later.

 This projects also is an exercise for me, so there is somethings more features than just the IA, as:
 - score